Home

 The Appalachian Folk School, 3142 Divide Rd, Mountain City, TN 37683.

 Mountain City is situated northeast in one of the highest valleys in the state of Tennessee.
 It is surrounded in lush forests and mountains.
-Very close to the White Mountains, which has one of the most beautiful views in the US.
+Very close to the Whitetop Mountain, Mount Rogers National Rec Area, and Grayson Highlands (wild horses) some of the most beautiful views in the US.
 The city also has an interesting history.
 One fun fact is that the town is the site of the first Fiddlers Convention, which is considered a landmark event in the modern history of Appalachian music, and contributed significantly to the development of country music.

-Closets Airport is the Tri Cities Airport in Blountville, Tennessee.
+Closets Airport is the Tri Cities Airport in Blountville, Tennessee - or Asheville.

 Accommodations